ShankulShukla/Generative-Modeling/README.md

 Reference - https://arxiv.org/abs/1511.06434

 ## Autoencoder
+In this unsupervised learning technique, we impose a bottleneck in the neural network architecture which forces a compressed knowledge representation of the original input.
+Then we try to optimise this representation, by reconstructing the original image, minimizing the reconstruction error between original input image and its the consequent reconstruction.

+> Result

 <p align="center"><img src="/images/autoencoderimg.png" height="400px" width="400px"></p>

 ### Denoising Autoencoder
+Autoencoders had generally performed weakly in generalizing the encoding and decoding.
+So, to obtain a generalizable model, we slightly corrupt the input data but still maintain the uncorrupted data as our target output.
+This way, our model is not just memorizing the data but learning the latent representation.
 A denoising autoencoder processes a noisy image, generating a clean image on the output side.
+I added random noise to training set images and let the autoencoder reconstruct the original clean image from it.

-In paper, [Extracting and Composing Robust Features with Denoising Autoencoders](https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf), the authors repoted that "unsupervised initialization of layers with an explicit denoising criterion helps to capture interesting structure in the input distribution".
-They were able to improve the robustness of their internal layers of the network (i.e., latent-space representation) by deliberately introducing noise to their signal.
+In the paper, [Extracting and Composing Robust Features with Denoising Autoencoders](https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf), the authors reported that "unsupervised initialization of layers with an explicit denoising criterion helps to capture interesting structure in the input distribution."
+Furthermore, they were able to improve the robustness of their internal network layers (i.e., latent-space representation) by deliberately introducing noise to their signal.

+> Result
 <p align="center"><img src="/images/denoising auto.png" height="220px" width="220px"></p>
 <p align="center">Denoising the MNIST digits</p>

 Reference - https://www.jeremyjordan.me/autoencoders/

 ## Variational Autoencoder
+<p align="center"><i>Variational Autoencoder = variational inference + autoencoders </i></p>
 <p align="center"><img src="/images/vae-priors.png" height="220px" width="220px">   <img src="/images/vae-reconstructions.png" height="220px" width="220px"></p>

 Reference -  https://arxiv.org/abs/1606.05908, https://www.jeremyjordan.me/variational-autoencoders/